 Previously, we looked at how Wargames Atlantic plastics could be used to represent warriors from each of the Seven Kingdoms.
-This time, I want to take that idea further and focus on the kingdom of Byland.
+This time, I want to take that idea further and focus on Byland.

 Or rather, what is left of it.

-The Broken Warhost of Byland is one of the ideas I keep returning to while working on the Warhost lore.
-It has the kind of background I enjoy: a clear visual theme, plenty of room for kitbashing, and a force that should feel different on the tabletop.
+The Broken Warhost of Byland is an idea I keep coming back to while working on the Warhost lore.
+It has everything I enjoy in a project like this: a strong visual theme, plenty of room for kitbashing, and the chance to build a force that should feel quite different on the tabletop.

-The ideas for the Broken Warhost are mine, but once again Steve Beckett is the one doing the hard work at the bench.
-He has been snipping, gluing, converting, and painting the Wargames Atlantic plastics to a fantastic standard, taking my notes and turning them into miniatures that already feel full of Byland character.
+The ideas for the Broken Warhost are mine, but Steve Beckett is once again doing the hard work at the bench.
+He has been snipping, gluing, converting, and painting the Wargames Atlantic plastics to a fantastic standard, taking my notes and turning them into miniatures that already feel like they belong in Byland.

 They are not fighting because victory feels close.